blkfribourg/blkfribourg.github.io/_pages/about.md

 ---
 permalink: /about_wheeldash/
 title: "About WheelDash"
-excerpt: "WheelDash is the complete smartwatch companion for electric unicycle riders."
+excerpt: "WheelDash includes standalone smartwatch apps and a Garmin Datafield that connect directly to supported electric unicycles."
-last_modified_at: 2026-07-27
+last_modified_at: 2026-08-27
 toc: true
 author_profile: false
 author: BlkFri
 classes: wd-doc
 ---

 WheelDash is an independently developed project built by an electric unicycle rider.
 It puts useful EUC information, warnings and ride tools on compatible Garmin and Amazfit watches.
-The Garmin apps and VESCDash are open source, while the Amazfit app's source code is not currently public.
+The Garmin versions and VESCDash are free and open source.
+The Amazfit version is also free, and its source code will be released once its active development phase is complete.

-If you want to support its development, visit the [WheelDash Ko-fi page]({{ site.data.product.urls.kofi }}).
+If you want to support its development, read about [donations and WheelDash's approach to future funding](/donate/).
 {: .notice--info}

 ## Why WheelDash exists